CamGenius/GZDoom-Multiplayer-Launcher/README.md

 - Port Number
 - Additional Commands

+## Usage

+Place GZDoom Multiplayer Launcher in the root directory of your gzdoom folder then run.

 ## Limitations/Future Improvements

 - Currently only works on Doom shareware version, Doom full version, and Doom Ultimate with the default wad being loaded automatically.